To relocate or not to relocate: Seven questions to ask your employer before moving

 1) Will the company pay for my move?

 Some organizations provide employees with a moving package that includes furniture and vehicle shipping.
 Your company should also help you pay for a realtor and cover any temporary housing expenses.
-Different packages will have various amenities, such as flights or even food while you’re on the road.

 Employees often forget about the cost of moving their vehicles.
 If your employer doesn’t have a clause to pay for a car shipping company, it’s time to renegotiate your relocation package.